Mi Plan Tour

 The Mi Plan Tour was the fourth concert tour by Canadian singer-songwriter Nelly Furtado.
 The tour supported her fourth studio album, Mi Plan (2009).
 Since the album was recorded in Spanish, the tour primarily focused on hispanophone countries in the Americas.
 Dates in Europe and Asia were scheduled as well.

 Background

 The tour was announced on January 5, 2010 via Furtado's official website.
 For the tour, Furtado asked her fans for help choosing the setlist, asking which songs should be on the show.

 The concert in Santiago was one of the first after the 2010 Chile earthquake that happened 3 weeks before.
 Nelly Furtado donated 5% of the revenues to the people affected by the catastrophe.
 To promote the tour in Brazil on March 24, 2010, Furtado made a "VIP Pocket Show" appearance in the reality show program Big Brother Brasil 10 from Rede Globo, the country's leading channel.
 She performed 5 songs from the tour in acoustic versions ("Maneater", "I'm Like a Bird", "Try", "Say It Right" and "Turn Off The Light").

 Set list

+This setlist is from the 28 March 2010 show at HSBC Arena, Rio de Janeiro, Brazil.
+It does not represent every show of the tour.